 Marketers can put Calls to Action in video descriptions, titles, or in the video content itself, but the call to subscribe, join and most of all BUY, has to be clear and compelling.

-Ultimately, sales will be the make-or-break, defining line item for video marketing success in 2017.
+Ultimately, sales are the make-or-break, defining line item for video marketing success in 2018.